Santiago-Duque/cse15l-lab-reports/LabReport1.md

 log in with **ssh cs15lsp22zz@ieng6.ucsd.edu** again, and then type `ls` [`This is what you should see!`](https://1drv.ms/u/s!Ansq7KSJulGthWkyWHxbD9CWkx6B?e=YbOc0r)
 Description: I created a file to transfer from my computer to a remote server using scp.
 It was a similar process as the beginning steps, as I had to log in to the ssh account again!

-5. **Setting an SSH Key** the ssh-keygen command creates a public key and private key; saving the hassle of needing to keep logging in to the ssh account within the terminal!
-In the terminal, type: `ssh-keygen -t ed25519`.
+5. **Setting an SSH Key**: the ssh-keygen command creates a public key and private key; saving the hassle of needing to keep logging in to the ssh account within the terminal!
+In the terminal, type: `ssh-keygen **OR** ssh-keygen -t ed25519`.
 You will see it says: Enter file in which to save the key
 (/Users/<user-name>/.ssh/id_rsa): /Users/<user-name>/.ssh/id_rsa.
 Replace <user-name> with the username on your computer, and click enter twice for the two prompts that pop up after such action. [`This is what you should see after following each step!`](https://1drv.ms/u/s!Ansq7KSJulGthWp5qjU_n3O3btqO?e=nZi72E)

+6. **Optimize Remote Running**: